Hawitta/ICS3203-CAT2-Assembly--HawianaAbebe-148603-/README.md

 ```
 You will be prompted to enter a number.
 The program will print "POSITIVE", "NEGATIVE", or "ZERO" based on the input number.

+### Relevance of the jump instructions

+In the control flow program, specific jump instructions like `jg`, `jge`, and `jmp` were chosen to manage the flow of execution based on the sensor value effectively.
+The conditional jump instructions (`jg` and `jge`) allow the program to evaluate specific ranges of sensor input without redundant or unnecessary checks.
+For instance, `jg` (jump if greater) is used to handle the high water level scenario when the sensor value exceeds 80, bypassing lower-priority checks.
+Similarly, `jge` (jump if greater or equal) is applied to determine if the sensor value falls within the moderate water level range (50–80).
+These conditional jumps ensure efficient decision-making by only executing the relevant code block, reducing unnecessary branching.

+The unconditional jump (`jmp`) is used to redirect the program flow to a common section or skip over irrelevant instructions once a specific condition has been addressed.
+For example, after taking the appropriate actions for high or moderate water levels, the program jumps to the `normal_state` label to finalize its operations.
+This simplifies the logic, avoids repeated checks, and consolidates exit handling.
+These choices of jump instructions contribute to a structured and efficient program flow by ensuring that each condition leads to the intended actions without overlapping or redundant processing.

 ## Task 2
 Description: